B-CyberFunker/CATS22Tweaker/README.md

 - Decrease power usage when using the device.
 - Prioritize foreground tasks so any potential performance hit only effects background tasks.
 - (Optional) Enable the secondary display, which is by default disabled on aftermarket ROMs.
+On the CAT S22 Flip.
+Other devices may or may not work.

 # Current functionality
 N/A